timofeymukha/eddylicious/docs/user_guide/intro.rst

 Introduction
 ============

-Developing inflow boundary field for scale-resolving simulations of fluid flow has received significant attention from the CFD community.
+Generation of inflow boundary fields for scale-resolving simulations of fluid flow has received significant attention from the CFD community.
 A review of existing methods can be found in :cite:`Tabor2010` and :cite:`Jarrin2008`.